 Applying to Join Conservancy as a Member Project

-The application process is somewhat informal.
-New applicants should write an initial inquiry email to <email@example.com> with a very brief description of their project and a URL to their project's website.
-We'll send back initial questions (if any), and after those questions are answered, we'll send the full application materials.
+Conservancy's application process is somewhat informal.
+New applicants should write an initial inquiry email to <firstname.lastname@example.org> with a very brief description of their project and a URL to their project's website.
+We'll send back initial questions, and after those questions are answered, we'll send the full application materials.
 Applications should be submitted in plain ASCII text via email.
 Your application will be assigned a ticket number in our ticketing system, and please be sure to include the proper ticket number details in the Subject line of your emails to ensure they are routed to the right place.

 Projects are reviewed by Conservancy's Evaluation Committee, which is chartered by Conservancy's Board of Directors.

 Project Membership Application FAQs

 The following are various questions that we typically get from project leaders that wish to apply to Conservancy.

 I sent in my inquiry letter and/or application a long time ago.
 Why haven't you replied?

 Conservancy receives an overwhelming level of interest and we have very few staff positions to meet the interest and demand for Conservancy's services to its member projects.
 Meanwhile, Conservancy always prioritizes needs of its existing member projects over new inquiries and applications.
 Therefore, it sometimes can take quite a while to finish the application process and be offered membership, but please note that such delays mean that should your project ultimately become a member project, your project will then be a beneficiary of this policy.
 Also, generally speaking, we encourage care and consideration when joining a non-profit and we do not believe a rapid membership process is in the interest of projects.

 What are the key criteria our project must meet to join?